tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-18-a-review-of-gaussian-processes.md

     return X @ w + b
 ```

-### Covariance functions
+### 3. Covariance functions

 Covariance functions (or positive semi-definite kernels) have been a huge topic of interest for researchers as gaussian processes are known primarily for predicting uncertainty in the data.
 In fact this property of gaussian processes is key to exploration in Bayesian optimization algorithm [3], [4], [5].
 Inference is very sensitive to the choice of covariance functions and hence they have to be designed carefully.
 Moreover, the positive semi-definite constraint on covariance functions makes them even more difficult to design.
 Several stationary and non-stationary covariance function have been introduced in [6] and [7].
-Here, I implement all the stationary kernels followed by non-statinary kernels.
+Here, I implement all the stationary kernels followed by periodic and non-statinary kernels.

-- **Exponentiated Quadratic Kernel**: This kernel is widely used and is commonly known as the Radial Basis Function (RBF) kernel.
+- **Exponentiated Quadratic Kernel**: This stationary kernel is widely used and is commonly known as the Radial Basis Function (RBF) kernel.
 The following equation shows the RBF kernel where.
 This function is parametrized by an amplitude $\sigma$ and a length scale $l$.

 $$K(X, X^{\prime}) = \sigma^2 \mathcal{exp}\left(-\frac{||X-X^{\prime}||^2}{2l^2}\right)$$